 In recent years, retailers have faced significant increases in overheads which have been driven by hikes in business rates and the rising cost of imported goods driven by a weakened pound.
 They have faced significant challenges from online retailers, who many consider receive preferential tax treatment, and are more price competitive.
-High street retail sales have fallen, and Brexit has also been disruptive.
+High street retail sales have fallen and Brexit also caused disruption.
 As a result, a number of well-known high street brands have collapsed, and there has been a significant rise in the use of company voluntary arrangements (CVAs) to restructure businesses.

 Acquisitive retailers who have demonstrated immunity to the problems on the high street have been able to acquire distressed competitors and complementary retailers at very advantageous terms.
 Retailers who have strong online sales channels and those on the high street who have invested in, and developed clear as well as attractive brand propositions, have a target audience who identify with their brands in addition to a demonstrated immunity to the onslaught on the high street.

-Despite the unprecedented conditions experienced on the high street in 2018, optimism remains and retail sales during the Christmas period was not as bad as previously anticipated.
-Looking ahead, whilst some uncertainty around Brexit lingers, the macro-economic outlook is generally quite positive suggesting that consumer spending may increase.
+Despite the unprecedented conditions experienced on the high street in 2018, optimism remained and retail sales during that Christmas period were not as bad as previously anticipated.
+Following Brexit, the macro-economic outlook is generally quite positive suggesting that consumer spending may increase.
 However, retailers with somewhat weak balance sheets will need to be extremely careful about how they manage their businesses in the near future.

 How Quantuma can help